 In 1990, they purchased a place outside of town and fixed up cabins from Inuvik’s early days that had been left on the property.
-Nearly 30 years later, their hospitality business has grown into a full-service tourism company, Arctic Chalet Resort and Adventure Tours, which offers dog-mushing excursions, snowmobiling adventures, Dempster Highway tours—you name it.
+Ever since, their hospitality business has grown into a full-service tourism company, Arctic Chalet Resort and Adventure Tours, which offers dog-mushing excursions, snowmobiling adventures, Dempster Highway tours—you name it.
 “There’s nothing more exhilarating even today than driving the Dempster Highway,” says Olav.
 “I’ve driven it 100 times and I still love it no matter what time of year.”

 "I came North in the 1970s with the RCMP."